 - Depth studies focus on the influence of characters such as Alexander the Great and Cleopatra

-Pupils can choose to study AS or A Level Ancient History whether or not they have taken the subject at GCSE.
+Pupils can choose to study A Level Ancient History whether or not they have taken the subject at GCSE.
 At all levels, Hampton School use the OCR exam board.